License GuideSOC 29-1215

 Read more

-Practicing emergency medicine without an active license violates state law across the country.
-Violators face civil fines and must forfeit income earned while unlicensed.
-Some states impose criminal penalties for repeat offenses, though these are typically short sentences.
-The severity depends on state regulations and offense history.
+Practicing emergency medicine without an active license violates state law.
+Violators face civil fines and must forfeit any income earned while unlicensed.
+Some states impose criminal penalties for repeat offenses, though sentences are typically short.
+The specific consequences depend on state regulations and the details of the violation.

 Career Outlook